Masthead header

 #3 Take pictures of people

 One of the most interesting pictures you can take is of people.
-I’ll let you in on a secret.
+I'll let you in on a secret.
 Most people love having their photograph taken.
 Many photographers are very shy about asking people if they can take their photo so they end up trying to sneak a shot.
 This is just something you have to get over.
 While most people like having their photo taken, they also like to know it is happening.
 I have found that 9 out of 10 people will say sure and give you a big smile or pose of whatever you are looking for when asked.
-The approach I have taken that seems to work is being genuine and I simple ask ‘Do you mind if I take your photo?’.
-I also carry these business cards that I call ‘photography cards’ that I give people and let them know they can email me and I will happily send them a high resolution photo for their troubles.
-Probably 10% actually email me but giving them a card makes the interaction more ‘legitimate’ and puts people at ease.
+The approach I have taken that seems to work is being genuine and I simple ask 'Do you mind if I take your photo?'.
+I also carry these business cards that I call 'photography cards' that I give people and let them know they can email me and I will happily send them a high resolution photo for their troubles.
+Probably 10% actually email me but giving them a card makes the interaction more 'legitimate' and puts people at ease.
+Note: That's an old phone number on the card.

 I have learnt to not be shy about asking if I can take someone’s photo and I am so pleased with the results I can get now….Check out this hip chick at Shibuya’s Hachiko…

-Hip Chick at Shibuya Station
+Hip Chick in Shibuya

 This beautiful girl passing through Shibuya Station…